lukastk/PyRossGeo/docs/Configuration files.tex.md

 The commuting network is defined using the `commuter_networks.csv` configuration file.
-Each row in the file defines a commute between two nodes, occuring at a given time.
+Each row in the file defines a commute between two nodes, occuring at a given time each day.

 **Example:** SEIR commuter network